 On October 17, 2018, the Cannabis Act came into force, initially permitting the recreational sale of certain classes of cannabis products, including dried cannabis, fresh cannabis, cannabis plants, cannabis seeds, and cannabis oil (collectively referred to as "Cannabis 1.0 Products").
-On October 17, 2019, edible cannabis, cannabis extracts and cannabis topicals were added to the authorized classes of cannabis products (collectively referred to as "Cannabis 2.0 Products" and together with Cannabis 1.0 Products, collectively referred to as "Cannabis 2.0 Products" and together with Cannabis 1.0 Products, collectively referred to as "Cannabis Products") and such Cannabis 2.0 Products were first available for sale on December 16, 2019.
+On October 17, 2019, edible cannabis, cannabis extracts and cannabis topicals were added to the authorized classes of cannabis products (collectively referred to as "Cannabis 2.0 Products" and together with Cannabis 1.0 Products, collectively referred to as "Cannabis Products") and such Cannabis 2.0 Products were first available for sale on December 16, 2019.
 See "Canadian Regulatory Environment" for more details on the development of cannabis regulations in Canada.

 Based upon consumer insights, Auxly has developed a broad portfolio of Cannabis Products to meet the evolving needs and preferences of Canadian cannabis consumers.
-The Company has focused on the development of Cannabis 2.0 Products and was one of the first cannabis companies to distribute and sell Cannabis 2.0 Products across Canada starting in mid-December 2019, and was the top-selling licensed producer of Cannabis 2.0 Products nationally in 2020.
+The Company's initial focus was on the development of Cannabis 2.0 Products and Auxly was one of the first cannabis companies to distribute and sell Cannabis 2.0 Products across Canada following their legalization.